pass-culture/pass-culture-main/api/documentation/docs/understanding-our-api/resources/collective-offers.md

 There can only be one active booking per bookable offer.
 :::

+### Who can view and book collective offers?

+Collective offers differ from their individual counterparts in that they are not visible on a public application or website.
+They can only be viewed on the Adage platform, managed by the ministry of education.

+This means that a collective offer must be attached to a known venue: known by the pass Culture and the Adage platform.

+### Administrative/billing address

+A collective offer is always linked to an administrative venue: its the `venueId` field.

 ### Status

 A bookable offer can have five states: